 |8.
 Exploit blocked by virtual patching||17,078|

 |9.
 Exploit blocked by virtual patching||14,857|

 Though definitely a positive result, there was yet another equally intriguing fact.
 An often overlooked benefit of Sucuri’s WAF became blatantly obvious in the months following WPBeginner’s move onto CloudProxy.
 Syed states, plainly:

 Our server load has come down on WPBeginner – insanely!
 Security is a big thing and is the primary reason we use Sucuri, but the added benefit is the speed aspect – because everything goes through the WAF and it’s that much faster.

 Managing more than 9 million site visits per month is not a simple task.
-Maintaining site availability, especially at WPBeginner’s level of popularity, requires thoughtfulness in many different areas.
+Maintaining site availability, especially at WPBeginner’s level of popularity, requires ingenuity and attention in many different areas.
 Still, page load time and overall server load can easily become impactful issues.
-In this instance, WPBeginner’s server core use had previously peaked north of 3 cores and could quickly become overwhelmed in the event a DDOS or Brute Force attempt was made.
+In this instance, WPBeginner’s server core use had previously peaked north of 3 cores and could quickly become overwhelmed in the event of a DDOS or Brute Force attempt was made.
 After taking advantage of Sucuri’s Web Application Firewall, the situation was remedied.

-For me, the biggest advantage of using Sucuri is I don’t have to get a server admin anymore.
-I don’t need a 5th admin, because before the 5th admin’s job was to monitor the server and recognize and mitigate any attacks.
+For me, the biggest advantage of using Sucuri is that I don’t have to get a server admin anymore.
+I don’t need a 5th admin, because before, the 5th admin’s job was to monitor the server and recognize and mitigate any attacks.
 I had a 5th admin, part-time and I was paying $2,500/month to keep him on retainer.